 Since the brain stem controls many of our bodily functions, strokes that damage this area of the brain can be very severe and can even result in coma or death.

 Long-term stroke-related impairments can severely affect your ability to work.
 If this happened to you, you may be able to claim benefits from your employer’s disability insurance policy if you are disabled for six months or more.
 This can compensate you for a portion or all of your lost wages, depending on the policy terms.

 If the insurance company approves your claim, you can expect your compensation to be between 60-80 percent of your wages (after taxes).
 However, you will have to go through a waiting period, also called an elimination period, before you receive your first payment.
 The better and more expensive the policy, the shorter the elimination period, which can be anywhere from 30 days to a year.
 The average waiting period is 90 days.

 The amount of time during which you receive the benefits depends on the policy terms and your injuries.
 You could get payments for two years, until you turn 65, or even for life if your stroke-related impairment permanently disables you so that you cannot work again.

 How to Handle a Denied Long Term Disability Claim

 The insurance company will not make it easy for you to receive benefits.
 They may try to claim, for example, that you had a pre-existing medical condition that led to the stroke.
-If your initial claim is denied, do not waste any additional time; you should immediately call Abell and Capitan Law to hire a qualified disability attorney with experience in handling disability insurance appeals.
+If your initial claim is denied, do not waste any additional time; you should immediately call Capitan Law to hire a qualified disability attorney with experience in handling disability insurance appeals.